7 Household Items That Should Never Be Flushed Down the Toilet

 Paper towels | Less likely to deteriorate quickly once wet, easily causing blockages unlike with toilet paper. |

-Does flushing feminine hygiene products really damage my pipes?
+Do feminine hygiene products that are flushed actually harm my pipes?

 Are flushable wipes actually flushable?

-Can I put baby wipes in the toilet?
+Do I have to flush baby wipes down the toilet?

 Do paper towels need to be used to flush?

-What happens to medications?
-Do I have to flush them into the toilet?
+What about medication?
+Do I have to flush them through the toilet?

 Additional Information